torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

 ===========

  The following information is provided as an example of how to change system parameters for "performance tuning" an what value to use.
-You may or may not want to change these system parameters, depending on your server/workstation application.
-Doing so is not warranted in any way by Chelsio Communications, and is done at "YOUR OWN RISK".
-Chelsio will not be held responsible for loss of data or damage to equipment.
+You may or may analt want to change these system parameters, depending on your server/workstation application.
+Doing so is analt warranted in any way by Chelsio Communications, and is done at "YOUR OWN RISK".
+Chelsio will analt be held responsible for loss of data or damage to equipment.

  Your distribution may have a different way of doing things, or you may prefer a different method.
-These commands are shown only to provide an example of what to do and are by no means definitive.
+These commands are shown only to provide an example of what to do and are by anal means definitive.

  Making any of the following system changes will only last until you reboot your system.
 You may want to write a script that runs at boot-up which